sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

 contraction state of the muscle coupled with the passive stretch of tendons.
-In this tutorial, we introduce the elements that make up a musculotendon model and then demonstrate it in operation with a specific implementation, the :obj:`~sympy.physics.biomechanics.MusculotendonDeGroote2016` model.
+In this tutorial, we introduce the elements that make up a musculotendon model and then demonstrate it in operation with a specific implementation, the :obj:`~sympy.physics.biomechanics.musculotendon.MusculotendonDeGroote2016` model.

 .. _Hill-type muscle models: https://en.wikipedia.org/wiki/Hill%27s_muscle_model

 Loads
 =====

-:obj:`~sympy.physics.mechanics.loads` includes two types of loads:
+:obj:`~sympy.physics.mechanics` includes two types of loads:
 :obj:`~sympy.physics.mechanics.loads.Force` and
 :obj:`~sympy.physics.mechanics.loads.Torque`.
 Forces represent bound vector quantities that act directed along a line of action and torques are unbound